 Detection of human papillomavirus DNA from high-risk genotypes (16, 18, 31, 33 and 51)

 HPV high risk E6/E7 will be performed at the discretion of the Mayo pathologist.

-Persistent infections with high risk human papillomavirus (HPV) genotypes are associated with cervical, vaginal, vulvar, and head and neck malignancies.
+Persistent infections with high risk human papillomavirus (HPV) genotypes (16, 18, 31, 33 and 51) are associated with cervical, vaginal, vulvar, and head and neck malignancies.
 Patients with HPV-related oropharyngeal squamous cell carcinoma (OPSCC) have shown better disease-specific survival and overall survival when compared to HPV-negative cases of OPSCC.

-The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma (OPSCC).
-Following a negative DNA ISH result, a more sensitive in situ RNA test could be performed, if clinically indicated.
-The RNA test is only available in the context of a pathology consultation (70012 / Pathology Consultation).
+The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
+Following a negative HPV High Risk DNA ISH result, a more sensitive test, High Risk HPV RNA ISH, could be performed, if clinically indicated.
+The RNA ISH test is only available in the context of a pathology consultation (test 70012 / Pathology Consultation).